CP1401/Practicals/prac_02/README.md

 ## Extension

 If you're cruising and want more of a challenge, look up [how to do string formatting](https://docs.python.org/3/library/stdtypes.html#str.format) so that you can produce neatly lined up output with a fixed number of decimal positions for the above programs, especially the i-stop one.

+# Deliverables
+This section summarises the expectations for marking in this practical.

+questions.txt  with:

+- Quick Questions
+- Logic Exercise

+programs.py with:

+- Discount Price
+- Miles to Kilometres
+- Holiday Cost
+- i-stop Calculation (Percentage)